ga4gh/vrs/docs/source/terms_and_model.rst

 functional regions of heritable DNA or RNA that include transcript coding regions, regulatory elements, and other functional sequence domains.
-Because of the complex nature of these many components comprising a gene, the interpretation of a gene is context dependent.
+Because of the complex nature of these many components comprising a gene, the interpretation of a gene depends on context.

 **Computational definition**

-A gene is an authoritative representation of one or more heritable :ref:`Locations <Location>` that includes all sequence elements necessary to perform a biological function.
-A gene may include regulatory, transcribed, and/or other functional Locations.
+In VRS, a Gene is a reference to an external gene nomenclature.

 **Information Model**